Simple Ways To Cut the High Cost of Hot Water

 Your hot water heater is one of the bigger consumers of energy in your home.
 Take the steps to cut the high cost of your hot water use.

-According to the US Department of Energy, heating water accounts for about 20% of your energy expenses.
+According to the US Department of Energy, heating water accounts for about 18% of your energy expenses.
 In most homes, only the cooling and heating systems use more energy than hot water systems.
-DirectEnergy.com reports that the average electric hot water heater costs $438 in energy per year while the average gas hot water heater costs $224 per year.
+DirectEnergy.com reports that the average electric hot water heater costs $438 in energy per year, while the average gas hot water heater costs $224.

 You can do this by repairing faucet and other leaks in a timely manner and installing low-flow faucets and shower heads.

-Have family members take showers instead of baths, whenever possible.
-You may be surprised to realize that a family of four, showering seven minutes a day each day with a regular-flow shower head, uses almost 450 gallons of water in one week. (source: homewaterworks.com) That amount can be cut in half if you use a low-flow shower head.
-Consider that most, if not all, of that 450 gallons of water had to be heated before it was used, and you’ll realize that the savings of 225 gallons will look quite good to your budget and will more than make up for the cost of the new showerhead.
+Have family members take showers instead of baths whenever possible.
+You may be surprised to realize that the average family uses almost 280 gallons of water showering in one week. (source: EPA) Using a low-flow shower head can cut that amount in half.
+Consider that most, if not all, of that 280 gallons of water had to be heated before it was used, and you’ll realize that the savings of 140 gallons will look quite good to your budget and will more than make up for the cost of the new showerhead.
 (See also: 21 Ways to Save Water and Money)

 Did you know that depending on the type of washing machine you have, 75-90% of the energy required to do a load of laundry comes from heating the water?
 Couple that with the fact that cold water washing can actually make clothes last longer and you can see quite a bit of savings by washing with cold water as much as possible.